yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_MDE_App_Package.md

 - Create an MDE application package for macOS in the Intune portal and assign it to the target group.
 - Verify MDE application package deployment status in Intune portal

+## Step 1: Download Sample shell script for Defender agent installation
+1. Download file
+2. Modify the file (REM application check)

+## Step 2: Install Rosetta on macOS

+This is optional.
+If device is ARM chip, but it's reauired for script

+## Step 3: Create MDE App package and assign it to the group

+1. Go to Intune portal and deploy the script

+## Step 4: Create MDE App package and assign it to the group

 ## Step 1: Create MDE App package and assign it to the group

 1. Open [Intune portal](https://aka.ms/memac)